• Skip to primary navigation

 • Remove logs from refrigerator and remove plastic wrap.

-• Slice dough about ½ inch slices and place 2 inches apart on an ungreased baking sheet or on a parchment lined baking sheet.
+• Slice dough into ¼ - ½ inch slices and place 2 inches apart on an ungreased baking sheet or on a parchment lined baking sheet.

 • Bake in a 375 degree preheated oven for 10-12 minutes.